-Several House Republicans have filed articles of impeachment against Joe Biden, alleging him of failing in Afghanistan and at the border, as well as abusing his power by extending a COVID-19 pandemic-associated freeze on evictions.
-Here’s everything you need to know about Biden’s impeachment.
+Several House Republicans have filed articles of impeachment against Biden, alleging that he failed in Afghanistan and at the border, and that he abused his power by extending a COVID-19 pandemic-associated freeze on evictions.
+They also believe his Homeland Security official Alejandro Mayorkas is just as culpable.

 What is the impeachment process?

 The impeachment process is a three-step procedure at the federal level:

 - First, Congress conducts an investigation.
 The inquiry is usually initiated by the House Judiciary Committee, although it might originate elsewhere.